hamler-lang/docs/guides/03_BasicTypesFunctionsAndOperators.md

 **`Let` and `Where` Bindings**

-Keywords such as Let and Where introduces a new block, where further indentation is needed.
+Keywords such as let and where introduce a new block, where further indentation is needed.

 ```haskell
 distance x y = sqrt z